5 Tips to Soothe Your Crying or Colicky Baby

 5. Avoid Eye Contact

 There is nothing that a colicky baby disdains like being looked in the eyes.
 Not that looking your baby in the eye is bad.
-But when a baby will cry more when he or she realizes that you are focussed on him or her.
+But when a baby will cry more when he or she realizes that you are focused on him or her.
 Simply look away if the crying is already bothering you.

 Soothing a colicky baby is all about what they eat as much as it is about how you handle them.
 Be wise and make your ‘mom life’ great.